 One unique thing you will notice with our ovulation strip tests is that they are simple and easy to use.
 Here are the basic steps you should follow to get reliable results.

-- Determine the best time of the day to do the test – you can even test twice a day.
+- Determine the best time to do the test – you can even test twice daily.

 - Use a urine collection cup or a dry and clean container to collect your urine sample.